 Stay here for location and mid range budget.

-Room Cost: Varies depending on season – typically US$ 262 + tax per night with occasional lower rate after Summer.
+Room Cost: Varies depending on season – rooms start at US$ 113 + tax per night in Winter but increase throughout peak seasons.

-Phantom Ranch is the only accommodation option below the Canyon Rim.
+Phantom Ranch is the only lodging option below the Canyon Rim, outside of backcountry camping.

-It can only be reached by foot, mule or rafting along the Colorado River – which makes it a pretty awesome place to spend a night!
+It can only be reached by hiking Bright Angel Trail or South Kaibab Trail, riding a mule or rafting along the Colorado River – which makes it a pretty awesome place to spend a night!

 The problem is very limited space and enormous demand.
 The result is you can only stay here by ‘winning’ the Phantom Ranch lottery.